houdiniproject/houdini/README.md

 We endeavor to migrate to React as quickly as possible to increase development comfort and speed.

-All new backend code and React components well tested.
+All new backend code and React components should be well tested.

 ## Prerequisites